-Pies and tarts the whole foods way means less sugar, alternative sweeteners, gluten and grain free recipes and generally less fat.
+Pies and tarts the whole foods way means less sugar, alternative sweeteners, gluten, and grain-free recipes and generally less fat.
 Less delicious?
-Not in my kitchen!
+Not in our kitchen!
 These recipes should give you plenty of ideas for healthier dessert options when the sweet tooth or the occasion demands pie.

 01 of 08